The Connection Between ADHD and Sensory Processing Disorder in Children

 When a child is diagnosed with both ADHD and SPD, a comprehensive treatment plan should be developed, addressing the specific challenges posed by each condition.
 This plan may include:

-Play Therapy: Play Therapists can help children with expression of emotions, development of coping strategies, and improvement of social skills.
+Play Therapy: Play Therapists can help children with expression of emotions, development of coping strategies, and social navigation needs.
 For children with ADHD, Play Therapy allows them to release pent-up energy and impulsivity while promoting self-regulation and focus through playful activities.
 Additionally, for those with SPD, Play Therapy enables them to explore various sensory experiences and gradually desensitize or sensitize themselves to stimuli, thereby enhancing sensory integration.

 Occupational Therapy (OT): OT is a cornerstone intervention for SPD, helping children develop coping strategies and improving their ability to process sensory input.